cborchert/wp_background_size/packaged/add-bg-size/README.md

 or
 http://www.w3schools.com/cssref/css3_pr_background-size.asp

-** Installation **

-1. Upload `add-bg-size-to-customizer.php` to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress

-That's it!

 **Notes:**
  - *This plugin was created on WP 4.2.3, but it should work with WP 3.4 and greater.*
  - *The plugin works by adding styles to the body.custom-background class.
 If the default custom-background support has been disrupted, then this plugin will not work.*